fintatarta/fakedsp/README.md

 Well, I think that Ada is a very nice and modern language that helps you writing very robust software easily and in short time.
 Debugging times are typically 10% of the debugging time of C. (**Note**: 10% *of..* **not** 10% *smaller...*) A main drawback is that is it is not widely known and there is not much material to learn it.
 Nevertheless, there are few *very good* resources

 * [Ada 95 tutorial]:https://dwheeler.com/lovelace/lovelace.htm [Ada 95 tutorial]
 This is an old tutorial (with excercises) about Ada 95.
 I learned Ada with this.
-Ada 95 is a fairly old version of Ada (now we are at Ada 2012) and many new features are missing, but it is a good introduction to the language
+Ada 95 is a fairly old version of Ada (now we are at Ada 2012) and many new features are missing, but it is a good introduction to the language.
+If you are new to the language, breaking the ground with this can be a good idea.
 * [Adacore]:https://learn.adacore.com/ [Adacore]
 Adacore is the producer of GNAT, the gcc frontend for Ada.
 In this site you can find an introduction to Ada and an introduction to SPARK (a subset of Ada suitable for formal checking, nothing to do with Apache...).
 I did not use them, but they look nice (and relative to more modern Ada versions)
 * [Adaic]:https://www.adaic.org/learn/materials/ [Adaic] This is a meta-resource, it is a site with lots of links to learning material, libraries, tools, and so on...